-Many of us are wondering how much longer the Snow Geese will grace the Sequoyah National Wildlife Refuge here in Oklahoma with their presence this winter.
-The unseasonably warm temperatures, with some days reaching 70 degrees in early February, have certainly created an interesting situation.
+Many of us wonder how much longer the Snow Geese will stay at the Sequoyah National Wildlife Refuge in Oklahoma.
+The unseasonably warm temperatures in early February have created an interesting situation.
+Some days have even reached 70 degrees.

-While their presence is always a delight, the typical departure of Snow Geese from the refuge is triggered by a combination of changing seasons and food availability.
-As winter transitions to spring, their natural instinct guides them to begin their migration northwards to their breeding grounds in the vast tundra regions of Canada and Alaska.
-This journey is fueled by the search for suitable nesting sites and abundant food resources for raising their young.
+Typically, the departure of Snow Geese depends on the changing seasons and food availability.
+As winter turns to spring, their instinct tells them to head north.
+They migrate to breeding grounds in the tundra regions of Canada and Alaska.
+This journey helps them find nesting sites and food for their young.

 Image Information (First Image):